 Once you’ve already received accommodations on one College Board test, you will not have to resubmit documentation to get accommodations on your next College Board exam.
 Accommodations can take seven weeks to process and approve or deny after all documentation is received; if the request cannot be approved based on the given documentation, the College Board may request more, after which final approval may take seven more weeks.

 The ACT is run by an organization of the same name.
 Students may request accommodations at the time that they register for their ACT test, but the actual request must come from your school before the registration deadline; simply say that you will need accommodations at the time of registration and specify what type you will need.
 After registering, you will receive an email with further directions.
 You may choose to submit a request for accommodations without going through your school, but the process will be simpler if you do not.
-Should you choose to request accommodations yourself, follow the directions on the appropriate form; be prepared to send documentation of your disability.
+Should you choose to request accommodations yourself be prepared to send documentation of your disability.

 What about accommodations for AP tests and IB classes and exams?